leshikus/shellcheck/README.md

-# Rationale Behind Bash Scripting
+# Rationale Behind Shell Scripting

 ## How to check a script?